rodolphe74/Vg5kGraphics/README.md

 # Guideline
 ## 1. Image reshaping
 With a ratio of 0.64, the pixel in 160*250 are not square.
-It is necessary to transform the original image into someting which is squeezed in width:
+It is necessary to transform the original image into something which is squeezed in width:
 ```code
 python resizeToVg5k.py .\Nighthawkss-644x429.jpeg
 ```